 Signed a contract with the City of Ashland for a second water quality trading program in the Rogue Basin and another with the U.S. Forest Service to develop systems to facilitate more efficient and effective restoration within the designated Wild & Scenic sections of the river.

-Received more than half a million dollars from the Oregon Water Resources Department (OWRD) for the Johnston Lane Conservation Project, an effort to convert nearly 300 acres of grass hay and alfalfa in Wallowa County from flood irrigation to a pivot irrigation system, which is estimated to protect 1.98 cubic feet per second, or more than 1,000 gallons of water per minute.
-One landowner estimated a 10 to 20% increase in agricultural production from this effort.
+Received more than half a million dollars from the Oregon Water Resources Department (OWRD) for the Johnston Lane Conservation Project to convert 300 acres in eastern Oregon from flood irrigation to a pivot irrigation system, resulting in a 20% increase in agricultural production.

-Received a $490,000 grant from the California Department of Water Resources (DWR) to engage disadvantaged communities in plans to sustainably manage groundwater in California, such as workshops about the future of groundwater in their areas and targeted education materials in multiple languages, including Spanish and Cantonese.
+Received a $490,000 grant from the California Department of Water Resources (DWR) to engage disadvantaged communities in plans to sustainably manage groundwater in California.

-Partnered with IBM and SweetSense to pilot a project using blockchain and remote sensing to track groundwater use in California.
-This project received recognition in multiple national news outlets including WIRED, Forbes and Digital Trends.
+Partnered with IBM to pilot a project using blockchain and remote sensing to track groundwater use in California.

-Secured $280.5 million in state funds through our partnership with the Sacramento Regional County Sanitation District to use our modeling tools and offset the impacts of their operations, while improving streamflow and offering ecological benefits across more than 16,000 acres of the Sacramento-San Joaquin Delta.
+Secured $280.5 million in state funds through our partnership with the Sacramento Area Sewer District to model and offset the impacts of their operations, while improving streamflow and offering ecological benefits across the Sacramento-San Joaquin Delta.

-Signed contract with the Metropolitan Wastewater Management Commission of Eugene-Springfield to quantify and offset their impacts on local watersheds.
+Signed a contract with the Metropolitan Wastewater Management Commission of Eugene-Springfield to implement our third innovative water quality trading program in Oregon.

 Signed on with the King County Department of Natural Resources and Parks Wastewater Treatment Division (WTD) of Seattle to assess the feasibility of a collaborative, multiparty program to improve the water quality of the Puget